 6. Perform a factory reset

-Save you important data before you reset your phone.
+Save your important data before you reset your phone.
 You can save files in Cloud services like Dropbox or Google Drive.
 It is harder to take care of app data, but Heluim Backup runs on almost all devices and doesn’t need root.

 You can start a device reset from the Settings in the profoundly named Backup and reset menu.
-Hopefully you will have a robust Android device at the end of it.
+Hopefully, you will have a robust Android device at the end of it.
 Enjoy!